expo/actions/fingerprint/README.md

 ## Overview

-`fingerprint` is a GitHub Action that checks project fingerprinting for pull requests using [`@expo/fingerprint`](https://www.npmjs.com/package/@expo/fingerprint).
-When a pull request is updated, you can use this action to check the fingerprint integrity.
-If a pull request is fingerprint compatible, it means there are no changes from native code and be Over-The-Air updates compatible.
-Otherwise, if fingerprint changed, it means the project has native code changes.
+`fingerprint` is a GitHub Action that computes and compares project fingerprinting for pull requests, using [`@expo/fingerprint`](https://www.npmjs.com/package/@expo/fingerprint).
+When a pull request is updated, if it is fingerprint compatible then this means there are no changes from native code and be Over-The-Air updates compatible.
+Otherwise, if the fingerprint changed, it means the project has native code changes and a new native build may be required.

-This action is designed to be used in conjunction with the `@expo/fingerprint` package, which generates a unique fingerprint for each pull request based on the contents of the code.
 By using fingerprinting, this action can determine if a pull request has already been built, and reuse the existing build instead of creating a new one.

 ## Usage